tkhq/docs/docs/passkeys/options.md

 # Passkey options

-Whether you use the raw browser APIs or one of our helpers you'll have flexibility to set registration and authentication options.
-This page provides an overview of potential implementation options.
+Whether you use the raw browser APIs or one of our helpers you'll have flexibility to set your own registration and authentication options.
+This page provides an overview and some recommendations related to these options.

 ## Registration options